Serving Those Who Serve Our Communities

 When most people picture an athlete, they tend to envision football players, marathon runners, or martial artists.
 While all these athletes and more can be treated at the Musculoskeletal Institute’s Sports and Injury Clinic, practitioners also see an unexpected patient base – tactical athletes, which can include fire fighters, law enforcement personnel, emergency medical services workers, and individuals in the military.

-“As the population has become more active over the years, we had to expand on our definition of athletes,” explains Anthony “AJ” Johnson, MD, the Sports Medicine Clinical Director of the Sports and Injury Clinic.
+“As the population has become more active over the years, we had to expand on our definition of athletes,” explains board-certified orthopedic surgeon Anthony “AJ” Johnson, MD, the Sports Medicine Clinical Director of the Sports and Injury Clinic.
 “A tactical athlete is a person whose ability to perform their job at the peak physical fitness level makes a difference in the lives of other people or their own well-being.”

-Bridging a cultural gap
+Bridging a Cultural Gap

 Serving the tactical athlete population has been part of Dr. Johnson’s medical career from the very start.
 After earning an undergraduate degree at the United States Military Academy, he studied medicine at the University of California, Los Angeles through the Army’s Health Professions Scholarship Program.
 He completed both a residency and fellowship in orthopedic surgery at the Brooke Army Medical Center, providing medical care to his fellow service members.